max2ma/HestonModel_MonteCarlo/ReadMe.md

 heston.h | It declares the Heston model object instantiated in the top functions (same methods for European and European barrier option). heston.cpp | It defines the Heston model object instantiated in the top functions.
 Note that the definitions of the object methods are different between the European and European barrier options. stockData.cpp	 | Basic stock datasets.
-It defines an object instantiated in the top functions RNG.cpp   | Random Number Generator class.
+It defines an object instantiated in the top functions volatilityData.cpp | Basic volatility datasets used in Heston model.
+It defines an object instantiated in the top functions. hestonEuroBarrier.cpp | Up and Down Barrier datasets.
+RNG.cpp   | Random Number Generator class.
 It defines an object instantiated in the blackSholes objects. main.cpp  |  Host code calling the kernels, Input parameters for the kernels can be changed from the comman line.
 ML_cl.h | CL/cl.hpp for OpenCL 1.2.6